wpswings/points-and-rewards-for-woocommerce/readme.md

 Merchants can create their own membership system based on rewards points.
 This helps them offer exclusive discounts to the customers based on the points they collect.
 Merchants can add rewards discounts on some categories and their products.
 If the customer subscribes to the membership, he can purchase those discounted products.

 **4) Points Log Report**
-Points Log Report feature is available for both customers and admin:
+In the Woocommerce Rewards plugin, the points Log Report feature is available for both customers and admin:

 * For Customers – They can check and monitor each point transaction they have done so far.
 The log table shows the details for each point they earned and redeemed.
 * For Merchant – They can view the user points history to track the points transaction for each customer.
 Along with it, they can add or deduct points from any customer’s account using this feature.